 Whether it’s in the heart of South Beach, moving slightly up the road to trendy Mid-Beach or even venturing towards the quieter north beach, you’ll want to call one of Miami’s beachside hotels “home” during your visit.

-When it comes to picking your hotel in Miami, choosing a spot that’s on the water ensures that you’ll get the chance to take advantage of the sparkling clear, blue calm Atlantic Ocean.
+When it comes to picking your hotel in Miami, choosing a spot located on the water ensures that you’ll get the chance to take advantage of the popular sparkling clear, blue calm Atlantic Ocean.

-There are dozens of hotels to choose from, and if you’re on a budget don’t sweat it, because budget friendly options are plentiful.
+There are dozens of great hotels to choose from, and if you’re on a budget don’t sweat it, because budget friendly options are plentiful located near the beach.

 You can even snag a deal with Hotel Tonight, and experience high-end resorts for affordable prices!More Info (click to show all)